-2. For the purpose of calculating net assets per share and profit per share, shares of the Company held through the Board Benefit Trust (BBT) are included in the number of treasury stock deducted when calculating the total number of shares outstanding at the end of the fiscal year and the weighted-average number of common shares outstanding during the fiscal year.
+- 2. For the purpose of calculating net assets per share and profit per share, shares of the Company held through the Board Benefit Trust (BBT) are included in the number of treasury stock deducted when calculating the total number of shares outstanding at the end of the fiscal year and the weighted-average number of common shares outstanding during the fiscal year.
 The number of treasury stock deducted when calculating the total number of shares outstanding at the end of the fiscal year was 168,100 shares as of March 31, 2022 and 203,100 shares as of March 31, 2021.
-The weighted-average number of treasury stock deducted when calculating the weighted-average number of common shares outstanding during the fiscal year are number of treasury stock deducted when calculating the weighted-average number of common shares outstanding during the fiscal year was 168,100 shares as 179,141 shares in the fiscal year March 31, 2022 and 204,627 shares in the fiscal year ended March 31, 2021.

-3. As noted in "Changes in Accounting Policies," the Company has applied the "Accounting Standard for Revenue Recognition" and other standards.
-As a result, "Net assets per share" and "Profit per share" for the fiscal year ended March 31, 2022 decreased by ¥0.21 and ¥0.17, respectively.
+The weighted-average number of treasury stock deducted when calculating the weighted-average number of common shares outstanding during the fiscal year was 179,141 shares in the fiscal year March 31, 2022 and 204,627 shares in the fiscal year ended March 31, 2021. - 3.
+As noted in "Changes in Accounting Policies," the Company has applied the "Accounting Standard for Revenue Recognition" and other standards.
+As a result, "Net assets per share" and "Profit per share" for the fiscal year ended March 31, 2022 decreased by \(\frac{\pma}{2}\).21 and \(\frac{\pma}{2}\).17, respectively.